IS THIS SERVICE FOR YOU?

 Then consider how you and your child might benefit from one of our ‘after-school’ clubs.
 And know that all our ‘after school’ clubs are funded by Achieving for Children.

 How can our ‘AFTER SCHOOL’ CLUBS help you and your child?

 At EnhanceAble we run three ‘after school’ clubs

-- RIBBONS – for younger children (aged 5-11) with Asperger’s or high-functioning Autism.
+- RIBBONS – for younger children (aged 5-11) offering support for a wide variety of disabilities/needs.